Presidential Palace (Nanjing): Executive Houses

 The Executive Houses were the seat of the Executive Yuan from 1928 to 1937.
-In November 1937, the Executive Yuan was moved to the city of Chungking.
-The houses were served as the offices of Ministry of Railways and Ministry of Transportation and Communication in the period of Wang Jingwei regime and later served as the seat of Ministry of Social Affairs and Ministry of Water Conservancy.
+In November 1937, the Executive Yuan was moved to the city of Chongqing.
+The houses were served as the offices of Ministry of Railways and Ministry of Transportation and Communication in the period of the Wang Jingwei regime and later served as the seat of Ministry of Social Affairs and Ministry of Water Conservancy.

 The Executive Houses were divided into two blocks.
 The North Executive House, also known as the North Block of the Executive Yuan Building, mainly housed the office of the Premier from 1928 to 1934 until the South Executive House was finished working.
-The South Executive House, also known as the South Block of the Executive Yuan Building, mainly housed the office from 1934 to 1937 until the Nationalists lost Nanking and fled to Chungking.
-Premiers including Chiang Kai-shek, Wang Jingwei, Kung Hsiang-hsi and Soong Tse-ven once worked in the premier's office in the South Block.
+The South Executive House, also known as the South Block of the Executive Yuan Building, mainly housed the office from 1934 to 1937 until the Nationalists lost Nanjing and fled to Chongqing.
+Premiers including Chiang Kai-shek, Wang Jingwei, H. H. Kung and T. V. Soong once worked in the premier's office in the South Block.